ocholuo/ocholuo.github.io/_posts/04CodeNote/0.DS/2019-08-25-7-PriorityQueues.md

       - [analyze the binary heap](#analyze-the-binary-heap)

+- ref
+  - DS - pythonds3 - 7.
+Binary Heap
+  - Data Structures and Algorithms in Java, 6th Edition.pdf

 ---

-# DS - pythonds3 - 7.
-Binary Heap
+# Data Structures - Basic 1 - Priority Queues

+---

-## Priority Queues with Binary Heap 堆
+## Priority Queues

 **queue**
 - first-in first-out data structure

+In practice, there are many applications in which a `queue-like structure` is used to manage objects that must be processed in some way, but `the first-in, first-out policy does not suffice`.
+- It is unlikely that the landing decisions are based purely on a FIFO policy.
+- “first come, first serve” policy might seem reasonable, yet for which other priorities come into play.

 **priority queue**
-- a collection of prioritized elements that allows `arbitrary element insertion`, and allows the removal of the element that has first priority.

 - One important variation of Queue

+- a collection of `prioritized elements` that
+  - allows `arbitrary element insertion`,
+  - and allows `the removal of the element that has first priority`.

 - A priority queue acts like a queue that dequeue an item by removing it from the front.
   - However, in a priority queue the `logical order of items` inside a queue is determined by their `priority`.
   - The highest priority items are at the front of the queue and the lowest priority items are at the back.
   - Thus when you enqueue an item on a priority queue, the new item may move all the way to the front.

+When an element is added to a priority queue
+- the user designates its priority by providing an associated **key**.
+- `The element with the minimal key will be the next to be removed` from the queue
+  - an element with key 1 will be given priority over an element with key 2
+- Although it is quite common for priorities to be expressed numerically, any Java object may be used as a key, as long as there exists means to compare any two instances a and b, in a way that defines a natural order of the keys.
+- With such generality, applications may develop their own notion of priority for each element.
+  - For example
+  - different financial analysts may assign different ratings (i.e., priorities) to a particular asset, such as a share of stock.

 Implement a priority queue using `sorting` functions and `lists`.